cburgmer/json-path-comparison/FAQ.md

 ## Where are the expected results coming from?

-Given there is no extensive test suite and implementations in the wild disagree widely, we take the rather unorthodox approach and just ask the majority.
+Given there is no extensive test suite and implementations in the wild disagree widely, we take the rather unorthodox approach and just look for a consensus.

-The majority is based on a consensus across all supported implementations.
+The consensus is based on the majority across all supported implementations.
 This is achieved by executing a query against all implementations and finally comparing the results.
 If a majority of half of all implementations (rounded up) plus one agree on an outcome we speak of a consensus.
 This guarantees difference of at least 2 votes even in critical cases.